Claim Submission Errors - JF Part B

 Q23.
 How do I know if a HCPCS/CPT code is subject to MUE (medically unlikely edit)?

 A23.
 Not all HCPCS/CPT codes have a MUE.
 Submitting the total number of services on one line may result in faster claims processing.
-See the MUE reference for specific code guidelines.
-View applicable MUE Download.
+View the Medical Unlikely Edit webpage for more information along with a handy MUE lookup tool.

 Q24.
 Medicare is the beneficiary's secondary payer and I am receiving denials when submitting using the 1500 form.
 How can I resolve this?